-Over the past few years we’ve done a lot of work with the American Foundation for the Blind, and we’ve learned a lot about practical web accessibility.
-Veridian has always complied with core web accessibility guidelines, but we’ve taken it to the next level with the new UI, by applying the lessons learned while working with the AFB.
+We’ve done a lot of work with the American Foundation for the Blind, and learned a lot about practical web accessibility.
+Veridian has always complied with core web accessibility guidelines, but we’ve taken it to the next level with our UI, by applying the lessons learned while working with the AFB.

-The rise and rise of mobile devices was perhaps the most pressing and urgent reason for a significant upgrade and redesign of Veridian’s UI.
-Internet usage from small screen devices like smart phones now surpasses that from desktop and notebook computers.
-There is also a growing body of evidence suggesting internet users browsing habits have changed dramatically, with many users accessing the same content from more than one device.
-For example, people often discover websites of interest on their smart phones, then switch to a tablet or computer to explore that content in more detail.
+Internet usage from small screen devices like mobile phones and tablets now surpasses that of desktop and notebook computers.
+Internet browsing habits have also changed dramatically, with many users accessing the same content from more than one device.
+For example, people often discover websites on their mobile, then switch to a tablet or computer to explore that content in more detail.

-Another change in recent years is that Google and other web search engines try to detect websites that display well on mobile devices.
-They then boost those sites in the search results of those using mobile devices.
+Google and other web search engines try to detect websites that display well on mobile devices.
+They then boost those sites in the search results of people using mobile devices.
 The end result is that if a website doesn’t display well on an iPhone those users searching Google on their phone probably won’t discover that website!

-The new UI is designed from the ground up to be as usable as possible on small screens, without losing any functionality for those using large screens.
+The Veridian UI is designed from the ground up to be as usable as possible on small screens, without losing any functionality for large screens.